21 ways to get free food

 Also remember that things like sugar and ketchup sachets (and even some premium condiments, like Nando's Peri-Peri sauce sachets) are free in a lot of places.
 That said, while there's no harm in taking a couple of extra packets when you're paying for the main item, don't go overboard.

-This isn't for the faint-hearted, but signing up for an eating competition can be a great way to get free food and loads of free kudos points.
+This isn't for the faint-hearted, but signing up for an eating competition can be a great way to get free food.

 Eating competitions are often held for free.
 Or, at least, the winner won't have to pay.
 That's all the more motivation to eat up!

-Similarly, look out for restaurants that have posters promoting massive meals that they'll give to you free of charge if you manage to eat the whole thing in one sitting.
+Similarly, look out for restaurants promoting massive meals they'll give you free of charge if you eat the whole thing in one sitting.

 If you're yet to join a university society, this could be the push you need.
 Societies regularly hold meet-ups for members and these tend to involve free food and even free booze.

 Freshers' week is probably the best time to join a society.
 Going to the freshers' fair should be one of the first things you do when you start uni.
 It's the ideal place to sign up for multiple societies at once.
-Plus, a fair share of the stalls will be giving out free food as a way to draw people in.
+Plus, you might find some stalls giving out free food to draw people in.

 As for the societies themselves, not only are they a great way to network and boost your CV, but you'll also fill your belly free of charge.